edelgrace/edelgrace.me/content/blog/2018-10-12-book-blogger-hop-57.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > You are suddenly transported into a future time in which (horrors!) books are unknown.
-How would explain books, and how wonderful they are, to the people of that time?
+How would you explain books, and how wonderful they are, to the people of that time?

+UH.
+That's so hard, especially since I don't really understand what is considered as horror.
+In my mind, horror just means "scary."
+There's a lot of similar genres like thrillers.
+I really do not know enough about the genre to say anything about it.
+Maybe I need to pick up Stephen King one of these days.